The Hobbit Tolkien Fan Edit Recut

 2. Roast Mutton

-• Removed the Moria flashback with Azog & Thorin, as Bilbo is kept the centerpiece of this story now.
+• Removed the Moria flashback with Azog & Thorin as Bilbo is kept the centerpiece of the story.
 In fact, Azog is not seen or referenced until The Battle of the Five Armies portion where he is introduced as a nameless Orc villain.

 • When the Company hears Orcs at night it serves as foreshadowing for when an Orc pack shows up to attack them later after the Goblin caves.